 Unless the Chief Privacy Office specifically authorizes access to any of the foregoing.

 Individuals whose personal and personal health information has been collected, used, disclosed and/or disposed of by Touchstone Institute may make complaints about Touchstone Institute’s policies and practices relating to the handling of their personal and personal health information.
-A complaint may be made in writing to the Chief Privacy Officer/Director, Human Resources and Operations specifying the nature of the complaint.
-In the case of a complaint, the Chief Privacy Officer will undertake an investigation.
-The Chief Privacy Officer will provide a written response to the complainant outlining the results of the investigation and the actions, if any, taken or to be taken by Touchstone Institute in respect of the complaint.
+A complaint may be made in writing to the Chief Operating Officer specifying the nature of the complaint.
+In the case of a complaint, the Chief Operating Officer will undertake an investigation.
+The Chief Operating Officer will provide a written response to the complainant outlining the results of the investigation and the actions, if any, taken or to be taken by Touchstone Institute in respect of the complaint.
 Appeals regarding a complaint decision will be escalated to the Chief Executive Officer.
-The Chief Executive Officer may seek consultation legal experts or governmental authorities to inform the investigation process, seek advice and/or validate decisions.
+The Chief Executive Officer may seek consultation from legal experts or governmental authorities to inform the investigation process, seek advice and/or validate decisions.
 Touchstone Institute will not penalize, sanction nor discriminate against any individual who has made a complaint or inquiry.

 For more information please contact: